QilongZhang/srswiki/v3_CN_TimeJitter.md

         #   3. off, disable the time jitter algorithm, like atc.
         # default: full
         time_jitter             full;
-    }
-    # whether use the mix algorithm to correct the timestamp.
+        # whether use the interleaved/mixed algorithm to correct the timestamp.
-    # if on, always ensure the timestamp of audio+video is monotonically increase.
+        # if on, always ensure the timestamp of audio+video is interleaved/mixed monotonically increase.
         # if off, use time_jitter to correct the timestamp if required.
         # default: off
         mix_correct             off;
+    }
 }
 ```